IRI ENSO Forecast

 What is the outlook for the ENSO status going forward?

-The El Niño/Southern Oscillation (ENSO) Diagnostic Discussion released on 12 December 2024 by the Climate Prediction Center/NCEP/NWS maintained a La Niña watch and issued a 59% probability for the onset of La Niña in Nov-Jan 2024, with a transition to ENSO-neutral most likely by Mar-May 2025 (61% chance).
+The El Niño/Southern Oscillation (ENSO) Diagnostic Discussion released on 13 February 2025 by the Climate Prediction Center/NCEP/NWS maintained La Niña Advisory, and forecasted that the La Niña conditions are expected to persist in the near-term, with a transition to ENSO-neutral likely during March-May 2025 (66% chance).

-According to the ENSO forecast issued by the IRI in December 2024, ENSO-neutral conditions are favored (59% probability) for Dec-Feb 2025, while the likelihood of La Niña emerging has decreased to 41%.
-From Jan-Mar to Mar-May, the probability of ENSO-neutral conditions continuing increases, while the likelihood of La Niña decreases.
-Starting from Apr-Jun 2025, the probability of ENSO-neutral conditions slightly declines with each forecasted season, reaching 52% for Jul-Sep 2025.
-For Aug-Oct 2025, the forecast does not favor any particular ENSO category.
-The probability of El Niño remains very low throughout the forecast period, staying below 10% until Apr-Jun 2025, and gradually increasing to 19% by Aug-Oct 2025.
+According to the ENSO forecast issued by the IRI in February 2025, there is an equal probability (50%) of La Niña and ENSO-neutral conditions prevailing during Feb-Apr 2025.
+This is consistent with the forecast released in January 2025, which also indicated equal chances for both conditions during the same period.
+Starting from May-May 2025, the probability of ENSO-neutral conditions increases to 66%, while La Niña conditions are estimated at 34%.
+For Apr-Jun, May-Jul, Jun-Aug, ENSO-neutral conditions are favored at 70%, 65%, 55% respectively.
+For Jul-Sep 2025, ENSO-neutral conditions are favored with a 48% probability, while for Aug-Oct 2025, La Niña is favored with a 46% probability.
+For Sep-Nov and Oct-Dec 2025, the forecasts indicate a 54% and 55% probability for La Niña conditions, respectively, while ENSO-neutral probabilities are 35% and 32%.
+The probability of El Niño remains very low throughout the forecast period, staying below 10% until May-Jul 2025, and gradually increasing to 13% by Oct-Dec 2025.
 A plot of the probabilities summarizes the forecast evolution.
 The climatological probabilities for La Niña, ENSO-neutral, and El Niño conditions vary seasonally, and are shown by the lines on the plot, and are given in a table at the bottom of this page for each 3-month season.

 Caution is advised in interpreting the forecast distribution from the Gaussian standard error as the actual probabilities, due to differing biases and performance of the different models.
 In particular, this approach considers only the mean of the predictions, and not the total range across the models, nor the ensemble range within individual models.
 At longer leads, the skill of the models degrades, and uncertainty in skill must be convolved with the uncertainties from initial conditions and differing model physics, which leads to more climatological probabilities in the long-lead ENSO Outlook than might be suggested by the suite of models.
 Furthermore, the expected skill of one model versus another has not been established using uniform validation procedures, which may cause a difference in the true probability distribution.